iximiuz/cdebug/README.md

 **Important:** The target container isn't recreated and/or restarted.
 And no extra volumes is needed.

-Notice, how the debugger's shell actually has the original distroless rootfs as it's root directory:
+Notice how the debugger's shell actually has the original distroless rootfs as it's root directory:

 ```sh
 $ docker run -d --rm \